manvirag/tech_learning_tinkering/golang/hld/concepts_backup/db_disk/readme.md

 ```
 - Lucene works its magic by indexing documents.
 - distributed on multiple node, parallel searching, inverted index.
 The core of high speed is derived from parallel computing and inverted index.
+- inverted index: An inverted index lists every unique word that appears in any document and identifies all of the documents each word occurs in.
 ![img_11.png](img_11.png)
 ![img_10.png](img_10.png)